raul-izquierdo/english/sources/vocabulary/Money/Business and Marketing.md

 ## Products

+mercacias
+    = goods `The company sells a wide range of goods`

 producto tiene <atributo>
     = product is <atributo>
         - No se usa "to have" en estos casos en los que se habla de un atributo del producto